aws/aws-fpga/README.md

 ### In-depth training and resources
 Once you have completed your hello world examples, we recommend diving deeper into a training workshop or application notes
- * Software-defined [re:Invent 2017 Workshop](https://github.com/awslabs/aws-fpga-app-notes/blob/master/reInvent17_Developer_Workshop/README.md) demonstrates a video encoder acceleration and how to debug and optimize your accelerator.
+ * Software-defined [re:Invent 2018 Workshop](https://github.com/awslabs/aws-fpga-app-notes/blob/master/reInvent18_Developer_Workshop/README.md) demonstrates a 2D Filter acceleration and how to debug and optimize your accelerator.
  * Custom hardware developers need to learn about how the hardware accelerator interfaces to the F1 Shell
   * [Shell Interface](hdk/docs/AWS_Shell_Interface_Specification.md)
   * [Shell Address Map](hdk/docs/AWS_Fpga_Pcie_Memory_Map.md)